Index of the Suttas of the

 42. Ekanta-dukkhī Suttaṃ, III.220

-The Buddha states that the view that the self is only painful after death and is not diseased arises from not understanding the impermanent and painful nature of form, sense-experience, perception, own-making, and sense-consciousness and the seen, heard, sensed, cognized, acquired, investigated, or turned over in mind.
+The Buddha states that the view that the self is exclusively painful after death and is not diseased arises from not understanding the impermanent and painful nature of form, sense-experience, perception, own-making, and sense-consciousness and the seen, heard, sensed, cognized, acquired, investigated, or turned over in mind.

 PTS: The Self Is Sheer Suffering, III.174